Attendance Monitoring System Documentation | Chapter 3

 How to write Attendance Monitoring System Methodology Chapter 3

-In this part, you will generally describe the whole chapter 3 is about and tell what SDLC you chose to adapt.
+In this part, you will generally describe the whole chapter 3 is about and tell what SDLC you chose to adopt.

 - Systems Development Life Cycle

 Next is discussing the Systems Development Life Cycle you chose in order to create your Attendance Monitoring System.
-There are a lot of SDLC methodology you can choose from with advantages and disadvantages.
+There are a lot of SDLC methodologies you can choose from with advantages and disadvantages.